Ultra-Large-Scale Continuous-Variable Cluster States Multiplexed in the Time Domain

-The quadrature amplitudes $\hat x^A_k$, $\hat p^A_k$, $\hat x^B_k$ and $\hat p^B_k$ of the first $50$ wave-packets are plotted in \figref{Quadrature}(a--d).
+The experimental quadrature amplitudes $\hat x^A_k$, $\hat p^A_k$, $\hat x^B_k$ and $\hat p^B_k$ of the first $50$ wave-packets are plotted in \figref{Quadrature}(a--d).
 We see they are randomly distributed around zero.
 Linear combinations of the quadrature amplitudes at neighbouring times exhibit quantum correlations as in equation~\eqref{graph} and are shown in \figref{Quadrature}(e,f).
-For clarity, the sign of one of the $\hat x$ quadrature terms is flipped in order to show both quadratures exhibiting correlations.
 The amplitudes almost perfectly overlap, showing strong anti-correlations and correlations in both quadrature combinations.

-In order to quantify the quantum correlations, we repeat the single-shot generation of the entire $\left|\mathrm{XEPR}\right\rangle$ state more than $3,000$ times, allowing us to measure the variances at each temporal position.
+In order to quantify the quantum correlations, we repeat the single-shot generation of the entire XEPR state more than $3,000$ times, allowing us to measure the variances at each temporal position.
 We then evaluate the multi-partite inseparability criteria given in equation~\eqref{Inseparability}.
-The measurement results are shown in \figref{Variance}, as well as in supplementary section `\ref{sec:analysis}'.
-The variances for the $\left|\mathrm{XEPR}\right\rangle$ states are shown by traces (i).
-The bound of inseparability given in equation~\eqref{Inseparability} corresponds to $-3.0$~dB, shown by the dashed lines (iii).
-We see that $\left|\mathrm{XEPR}\right\rangle$ is clearly below the bound of inseparability in the entangled region.
+The measurement results are shown in \figref{Variance}.
+The variances for the XEPR states are shown by traces (i).
+The bound of inseparability given in equation~\eqref{Inseparability} corresponds to $-3.0$ dB, shown by the dashed lines (iii).
+We see that the experimental XEPR state is clearly below the bound of inseparability in the entangled region for more than $5,000$ temporal positions.
+Given the dual-rail structure of the XEPR state, the two beams $A$ and $B$ each contain the same number of wave-packets, so that $5,000$ temporal positions corresponds to $10,000$ wave-packets.
 Vacuum-state inputs are used as references, and traces around $0$~dB (ii) show the variances of the nullifiers for the vacuum states.

-The mean variances of the first 1,000 points in the $\hat x$ and $\hat p$ quadratures are $-4.9\pm 0.2$~dB and $-5.2\pm 0.2$~dB, respectively.
+The mean variances of the first $1,000$ points in the $\hat x$ and $\hat p$ quadratures are $-4.9\pm 0.2$ dB and $-5.2\pm 0.2$ dB, respectively.
 Note that absolutely no corrections for any losses are performed.